ing-a-zepeda/covid19mexico/README.md

 # Covid-19 in Mexico

-I've recolected Covid-19 data in Mexico, contagions and deaths confirmed by government.
+I've collected Covid-19 data in Mexico, contagions and deaths confirmed by government.

 ## Getting Started